Cauchy distribution: Characteristic function

 which is just the Fourier transform of the probability density.
 The original probability density may be expressed in terms of the characteristic function, essentially by using the inverse Fourier transform:

 The nth moment of a distribution is the nth derivative of the characteristic function evaluated at $t=0$.
 Observe that the characteristic function is not differentiable at the origin: this corresponds to the fact that the Cauchy distribution does not have well-defined moments higher than the zeroth moment.

-Comparison with the normal distribution

-Compared to the normal distribution, the Cauchy density function has a higher peak and lower tails.